cindylinsf/coding3/README.md

 🤖 **Model used:**
 - [[Andrej Karpathy's minibpe repo](https://github.com/karpathy/minbpe)]
-- NanoGPT from Class 5 Notebooks
+- Class 5 Notebooks

-For this part of the project, I adapted the Class 5 notebooks to create and prepare a new dataset by using [[the original 1962 film script] (http://www.script-o-rama.com/movie_scripts/b/the-birds-script-screenplay.html)] and generate new scripts by adapting Class 5 notebooks.
+For this part of the project, I adapted the Class 5 notebooks to create and prepare a new dataset by using [[the original 1962 film script](http://www.script-o-rama.com/movie_scripts/b/the-birds-script-screenplay.html)] and generate new scripts by adapting Class 5 notebooks.

 A separate tokenization was not needed with the Class 5 notebooks, but since I was curious about the tokenization process, I tokenized the film script using Andrej Karapthy's minibpe repo mentioned in the class notebook.
 The results and the Google Colab notebook `00_tokenize_script` are referenced above under `🗂️ Project Files`.